-A COMFORTABLE CHAIR IS WAITING FOR YOU IN ONE OF EIGHT PRE-SESSIONS
+A COMFORTABLE CHAIR IS WAITING FOR YOU IN ONE OF OUR PRE-SESSIONS

 Extend your learning and enjoy interacting with colleagues in the intimate comfort of a pre-session on Monday, November 15th, prior to the opening of the NCAC conference.
 For the past several years, due to the high quality of NCAC pre-sessions, they have been sold out!
 We expect this year to be no different, as these seven pre-sessions are rich educational experiences led by seasoned facilitators.
 Each year participants comment that they come back because the sessions are on target, well worth the nominal price and provide them with something to use as soon as they return to school.

 Each full day session is $300 and includes continental breakfast, lunch, all materials and free wifi.
 Rates are per person.

 Monies from your Carl Perkins or Title 1 grants are allowable for these sessions.
 We have a chair with your name on it!